nikibeep/nvim-setup/README.md

 # nvim-setup
-my personal neovim setup using lua
+my personal neovim setup for rust using lua